Jeju (woreda): Overview

 Cereals, pulses and oil seeds are widely grown.
 Wheat and barley are major cereal crops produced in Jeju in both the belg and meher seasons.
-Industry in the woreda include 34 grain mills and one edible oil mill which employ about 87 people; quarrying and pottery are other industrial crafts practiced in Jeju.
-Jeju has 24 kilometers of dry weather road, or an average of road density of 29.8 kilometers per 1000 square kilometers, which is below the Zone average of 45.0.
+Industry in the woreda includes 34 grain mills and one edible oil mill which employs about 87 people; quarrying and pottery are other industrial crafts practiced in Jeju.
+Jeju has 24 kilometers of dry weather road, or an average road density of 29.8 kilometers per 1000 square kilometers, which is below the Zone average of 45.0.
 About 22.7% of the total population has access to drinking water.